-- q healthiness, a function of air quality.
+• q healthiness, a function of air quality.
 However, q is not directly observable by the consumer (nor by other market participants).
-Instead, the consumer has a belief about the level of q in a location, based on what is observable: distance x to the source of pollution.
-Thus, q is a function of x and exogenous parameters like the amount of pollution emitted at the point source. - y all other goods, both housing (e.g., square footage) and non-housing (e.g., cheese-burgers).
+Instead, the consumer has a belief about the level of q in a location, based on what is observable: distance x to the source of pollution.14 Thus, q is a function of x and exogenous parameters like the amount of pollution emitted at the point source.